Adamskoullos/next-toolbox/js-basics/getting-data.md

 }
 ```

-The paths array is structured like this:
+The `paramsArray` is structured like this:

 ```js
 [